DanWestwood1/Repository2/README.md

 ### 3.5.2 Number bases

 #### Base 2
-The binary number system as a whole.
+The binary number system.
 Each _placement value_ is represented as a power of 2, unlike in denary, where it is represented as 10 These numbers can be denoted as 1010<sub>2</sub>.
 See [this site](https://bournetocode.com/projects/AQA_AS_Theory/pages/3-5.html) for more infomation

 #### Base 10
-The denary system
+The denary system.
 These numbers can be denoted as 16<sub>10</sub>.
 ![alt text](C:/home/bourne-grammar.lincs.sch.uk/98dw11/Documents/Year 12/Computer Science 2015 - 2016/Images/Denary.PNG "Denary Placement Values")

 #### Base 16
+The Hexadecimal system.
+These numbers can be denoted as 22<sub>16</sub>.
+Because denary does not have 16 symbols to use, hexadecimal uses A,B,C,D,E,F
 + conversion between denary, binary and hex

 ### 3.5.3 Units of information